- Foundations of building

 - Cast 6 concrete cubes for every batch of concrete.

-- Check the compressive strength of cube at 7 days and 28 days of curing.
+- Check the compressive strength of the cube at 7 days and 28 days of curing.

 - Maintain the logbook for every pile for the following details.